wg-romank/functional-programming-scala/index.md

 }
 ```

-Since sending acknowledgement might be a common action that can occur in several scenarios across our database we would naturally create another method.
+Since sending acknowledgement might be a common action that can occur in several scenarios across our codebase we would naturally create another method.

 ```scala
 def sendEmailToUser(usersDao: DAO[User], email: Email,